ISAITB/docs-itb-ta/source/changeHistory/index.rst

 Release 1.24.4 - 25/11/2024
 ---------------------------

-This is a minor release to correct bug fix and introduce improvements to better support Kubernetes deployment.
+This is a minor release to correct bug fixes and introduce improvements to better support Kubernetes deployment.

 **Bug fixes**